ng-/ng.seed/readme.md

 If the `<environment>` property exists and its value is another property, then ng.seed assumes you are referencing that property and loads that one as the option.
 For example:

+Environment based properties are not set, so all environments are identical
 ```javascript
 //Given the following package.json
 {